 19 And Abram said unto himself Surely these are not gods that made the earth and all mankind, but these are the servants of God,* and Abram remained in the house of Noah and there knew the Lord and his ways and he served the Lord all the days of his life, and all that generation forgot the Lord, and served other gods of wood and stone, and rebelled all their days.

-*”servants of God,” usually considered the Council of God, those who are assigned tasks.
+*”servants of God,” usually considered the Council of God, or those who are assigned tasks.

 20 And king Nimrod reigned securely, and all the earth was under his control, and all the earth was of one tongue and words of union.

-*Many clans came to the site of the ziggurat and once there attempted to establish not only an earthly kingdom but a spiritual kingdom overseen by their pagan gods.
-Being of the family of Ham, they hated God, for they had been cursed by God through Noah.
-There seems no doubt that the family of Ham had many enemies, for those who surrounded them were monotheists, the families of Shem and Japheth.
+*Many clans came to the site of the ziggurat and, once there, attempted to establish not only an earthly kingdom but a spiritual kingdom overseen by their pagan gods.
+Being of the family of Ham, they hated God, for God had cursed them through Noah.
+There seems to be no doubt that the family of Ham had many enemies, for those who surrounded them were monotheists, the families of Shem and Japheth.

 22 And they all went before the king, and they told the king these words, and the king agreed with them in this affair, and he did so.